wuhplaptop/mouse-anywhere/README.md

 ## Acknowledgements

-Special thanks to the contributors and users who made this project possible.
+Special thanks to the contributors and community for supporting this project.

 ---

-**Mouse Anywhere** — Smooth, customizable, and powerful mouse control for Windows!
+**Mouse Anywhere** — Smooth, programmable mouse control for Windows.